Vauxhall Astra

 The Vauxhall Astra is a compact car/small family car (C-segment) that has been sold by Vauxhall since 1980.
-It is currently produced at Ellesmere Port, Cheshire, England.
+Over its eight generations, it has been made at several GM/Opel/Stellantis plants around Europe - however most versions have been sourced from Vauxhall's plant at Ellesmere Port, Cheshire, United Kingdom.

 For its first two generations, the nameplate was applied to right-hand drive versions of the Opel Kadett for use in the UK.
 Since 1991, Opel has used the Astra nameplate on its B/C-platform.
 General Motors' Saturn division in the United States also offered a Belgian-built version of the Astra as a captive import from late 2007 until Saturn was discontinued following GM's 2010 bankruptcy.